ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) Left side of interface
+A) Bottom of interface

-B) Right side of interface
+B) Top of interface

-C) Top of interface
+C) Right side of interface

-D) Bottom of interface
+D) Left side of interface

 ---

-Right side of interface
+C) Right side of interface

 ///